-Use this field to enter the destination number to which acknowledgement messages are sent after the execution of a "Set" command.
+Enter the destination number to which acknowledgement messages will be sent after the execution of a "Set" command.

 Send Error SMS for Get/Set/Exec Command

 Enable or disable the sending of an error message resulting from the execution of a Get/Set/Exec command.